 - The delay is implemented by sleeping 3 times at `SLEEP_MODE_PWR_DOWN` for a period of 8 seconds to reduce power consumption.

 - A detection of an open window is indicated by a longer 20ms blink and a short click every 24 seconds.
 Therefore, the internal sensor has a time of 3 minutes to adjust to the outer temperature in order to capture even small changes in temperature.
 The greater the temperature change the earlier the sensor value will change and detect an open window.

-The alarm will not sound if `OPEN_WINDOW_ALARM_DELAY_MINUTES` (5) after detecting an open window the current temperature is greater than the minimum measured temperature (+ 1) i.e. the window has been closed already.
+The alarm will not start or an activated alarm will stop if the current temperature is greater than the minimum measured temperature (+ 1) i.e. the window has been closed already.

-- The initial alarm lasts for 10 minutes.
-After this it is activated for a period 10 seconds with an increasing break from 24 seconds up to 5 minutes.
+The initial alarm lasts for 10 minutes.
+After this it is activated for a period of 10 seconds with a increasing break from 24 seconds up to 5 minutes.

 Every VCC_MONITORING_DELAY_MIN (60) minutes the battery voltage is measured.
 Depending on the detected battery type at power up (see VCC_VOLTAGE_LIPO_DETECTION (3.6 volt)), a battery voltage below VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT_LIPO (3550) or VCC_VOLTAGE_LOWER_LIMIT_MILLIVOLT_STANDARD Millivolt is indicated by beeping and flashing the LED every 24 seconds.
 Only the beep (not the flash) is significantly longer than the beep for an open window detection.

 After power up, the inactive settling time is 5 minutes.
 If the board is getting colder during the settling time, 4:15 (or 8:30) minutes are added to avoid false alarms after power up.